pereznetworks/A-Course-Rating-API/README.md

    *and then return data using routes I setup*

-    1: create a mongo connection using - mydbname
+    1: create a mongoose connection using - mydbname

     2: create schema and declare models